whisper-of-death/Silver-Rain/README.md

 #
 ```
-The rain of oblivion will fall on the earth.
+After the rain of oblivion falls on the earth,
-Old knowledge will be forgotten.
+the old knowledge will be lost.
-The Great Witch will give new knowledge.
+The Great Witch will give people new knowledge
-People will discover new worlds.
+that will allow them to discover new worlds.
 ```
 The last quatrain of Nostradamus.